 In the wake of the Colorado Planned Parenthood shootings that took place over Thanksgiving weekend, reproductive rights advocates have been rushing to express their support for the organization.
 One medical student and Etsy entrepreneur has come up with a particularly ingenious way for women to demonstrate their support for Planned Parenthood: by wearing it on their ears.

-Natasha Miller, 26, s a medical student at Loyola University Chicago as well as a long-time advocate for reproductive rights.
+Natasha Miller, 26, is a medical student and longtime advocate for reproductive rights.
 From now until Dec.
 20, she's selling IUD earrings on her Etsy store, ContraceptCreations, and giving $5 of every sale to Planned Parenthood as a show of support for the organization.

 The earrings, which are made out of copper wire and beads, are being sold on Miller's Etsy store for $30 each.

 "The IUD jewelry is about educating people about not just IUDs, but about women's health and the choices we have for birth control," Miller told Mic.
 "And that's very much what Planned Parenthood offers."

 Miller has been making the IUD earrings since September 2014, when she was working as a women's health research associate at The Institute for Family Health in Manhattan.
 "I thought IUDs looked like jewelry, so I thought it'd be funny to make them for my boss, who's a big IUD advocate," she told the Daily Dot back in December 2014.

 Since then, Miller estimates she's sold about 60 pairs of the delicate, copper-and-wire bauble.
 She's also donated a number of pairs to reproductive rights organizations, such as the Reproductive Health Access Project.